jgraichen/salt-tower/README.md

 data: more
 ```

-Included files cannot be used in the pillar data file template itself but are merge in the pillar before the new pillar data.
+Included files cannot be used in the pillar data file template itself but are merged in the pillar before the new pillar data.
 Includes can be relative to the current file by prefixing a dot:

 ```yaml
 include: